Hossein Korani Ameli: Iranian Revolution and return to Iran

 After the Iranian Revolution, he returned to Iran.
 Korani had been managing Ahwaz's Arab Radio for a while, and after starting up Arab Radio in Tehran, he worked for the Arab section of Islamic Republic of Iran Broadcasting.

 Return to Lebanon again

 He stayed in Tehran until year 1986 and then returned to Lebanon for religious activities and promotions.
 When he returned to Lebanon, began to set up an Islamic center in Lebanon with the aim of publishing authentic Islamic culture and publishing his propaganda activities in Lebanon's Sha'a'ir magazine monthly.

 Death

-Hujjat al-Islam wa l-Muslimīn Sheikh Hossein Korani Ameli, one of the founders of Hezbollah, Lebanon, died Thursday, September 12, 2019, evening at age 64 due to cancer.
+Hujjat al-Islam wa l-Muslimīn Sheikh Hossein Korani Ameli, one of the founders of Hezbollah, Lebanon, died on Thursday evening, September 12, 2019, at age 64 due to cancer.
 He died after suffering eight months of illness.
 He was buried in Qom and in the Fatima Masumeh Shrine.

 Following his death, Lebanon's Hezbollah, Mohammad Yazdi on behalf of Society of Seminary Teachers of Qom, Yahya Rahim Safavi, Ebrahim Raisi and Ali Akbar Salehi issued messages.